inphinit/teeny/README.md

 ```

 And for access this route exemple use `http://mysite/test/A00001` or `http://mysite/test/C02`, start with upper-case letter and after width a integer number

+---

+If you need more features you can experience the **Inphinit PHP framework**: https://inphinit.github.io